Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Simulation studies

+For the model-based design, we use~\cite[Prop.~1]{BaAbVe22} with a constant Lyapunov matrix.
+Using the same objective function and tuning matrices, the model-based controller synthesis procedure is successfully solved and provided us an LPV controller of the form~\eqref{eq:controllaw} that guarantees quadratic performance.
+We want to emphasize that we cannot simply recast Lemma~\ref{lem:LQR-LPV-model-based} for synthesis because of the quadratic scheduling dependence in $A_\mr{CL}$ in~\eqref{eq:LQR-LPV-model-based}, which comes from the multiplication of $B(p)$ with $K(p)$.
+In terms of computational load, the data-based controller was synthesized within 0.65 seconds, while the model-based controller was synthesized within 0.03 seconds.
+This shows that the advantage of not requiring a model is traded for extra offline computation time.}

-We compare the model-based controller to the direct data-driven LPV controller via simulation, and the computation of the $\htwo$-norm of the generalized plant in closed-loop for both controllers over an equidistant grid of 250 points over $\mb{P}$.
-The simulation results are given in Figure~\ref{fig:exampleB}, which shows that both controllers have a similar performance.
+We compare the model-based LPV controller with the direct data-driven LPV controller in terms of the simulated closed-loop model response and the achieved $\htwo$-norm of the closed-loop computed on an equidistant grid\footnote{A grid-based approach is used because there is no global model-based analysis result available for LPV systems with a scheduling dependence as in~\eqref{eq:CLgenplant}.
+Note that, if $B$ or $K$ is scheduling independent, we can solve the model-based analysis problem in a polytopic sense using the implementations in \lpvcore.} of 250 points over $\mb{P}$.
 The maximum of the achieved $\htwo$-norm over the grid can be seen as an approximation of the `true' $\htwo$-norm of the LPV system.
-The resulting values for the data-based and the model-based controller are $5.27$ and $5.79$, respectively, which indicates that both controllers are very similar in terms of achieved performance.
-The difference between the two values is attributed to numerical differences during the solution of the problems.
+The obtained closed-loop $\htwo$ norms with the data-based and the model-based controller are $5.28$ and $5.79$, respectively, which indicates that both controllers achieve a similar performance. {This can also be seen in the closed-loop responses that are plotted in Figure~\ref{fig:simstudy2_2}.
+For a quantitative comparison, we have also computed the so-called \emph{$k$-cumulative cost}:

+which can be seen as the finite-time approximation of the infinite-horizon cost function~\eqref{eq:InfHorcostfunction}.
+The $k$-cumulative cost is given in the lower-right plot of Figure~\ref{fig:simstudy2_2} and shows that the data-driven controller even achieves a lower cost than the model-based LPV controller.}

-From this example, we can conclude that the proposed data-driven control synthesis machinery provides competitive controllers w.r.t. model-based approaches by using \emph{only} a few data samples measured from the system, rather than a full model.
+From this example, we can conclude that the proposed data-driven control synthesis machinery provides competitive controllers w.r.t. model-based approaches by using \emph{only} a few data-samples measured from the system, rather than a full model.
 This considerably simplifies the overall LPV modeling and control toolchain, avoiding the two-step process of obtaining a model and then designing a model-based controller and respecting the control performance objectives in exploitation of the data.
 Moreover, it can cope with $p$-dependence of the $B$ matrix of the plant dynamics.